 (spring semester: January 9 - May 3, 2017)

-- April 11 - First Day of Fall Registration
+- November 7 - First Day of Early Registration

-- April 19 -New, returning, and transfer students will receive information about registering in the New Student Orientation (NSO) email after you receive your acceptance email.
+- New, returning, and transfer students will receive information about registering at New Student Orientation (NSO).

-If you need help, visit the Dropping a course tutorial.
+If you need help, see the STAR videos.

 As soon as you know you will not be attending a class, you should officially drop it so that you won't receive a failing grade.
 A grade of “F” may be issued to students for courses they are no longer attending but have not officially dropped.
 A grade of “W” will be issued to students for courses they officially drop by the deadline.
 You are responsible for paying for your tuition and fees for the courses you are enrolled in regardless if you are attending or not.
 Details on dropping all your classes.